rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

 <!-- more -->

-It identifies the types of access for specific resources that you can assign to a group of users and how you can federate OCI with Oracle Identity Cloud Service (IDCS).
+The post identifies the types of access for specific resources that you can assign to a group of users and how you can federate OCI with Oracle Identity Cloud Service (IDCS).